jwgrenning/cpputest-starter-project/README.md

 ```
 Once you have a test running, check this into your repo.

-You will find a some helpful examples in the starter kit.
+You will find some helpful examples in the starter kit.
 Eventually, you'll probably toss the starter-kit examples because you'll have your own.

 #### Handy things included